-There are good and bad news about the internet in Bristol.
-There are several places in and around Bristol which don’t have access to high speed internet.
+There is good and bad news about the internet in Bristol.
+There are several places in and around Bristol which don’t have access to high-speed internet.
 This is incredibly annoying, especially when you find the house of your dream and realise there is simply no available internet connection.
 In densely populated areas you can find BT and Virgin Media which offer up to 80MB, respectively up to 120MB internet.
 Expect to pay around £40/month to get connected.
-I still find it crazy to find areas with no proper internet connection in 2016.
+I still find it crazy to find areas with no proper internet connection.

 Cafes and restaurants

-Bristol is a very hipster city which quickly adopts the newest trends.
+Bristol is a very hipster city that quickly adopts the newest trends.
 It’s one of the best places to find cool, artsy coffee shops.
 Gloucester Road is definitely a great place to start.
-There are myriad of restaurants across Bristol, and there are tons of fusion cuisines available.
-If you fancy Japanese, Thai, Korean or any other type of food, chances are, you will find it in Bristol.
+There are a myriad of restaurants in Bristol, and there are tons of fusion cuisines available.
+If you fancy Japanese food, Thai, Korean or any other type of food, chances are, you will find it in Bristol.

 Food and groceries